The first commandement of mindful presenting is to, respect your audience.

 Have you ever sat through a business presentation and left the room not knowing exactly what the presenter wants you to do with all of that information they just shared with you?

-The only thing your audience want from you is to connect with you and your message.
+Your audience to connect with you and your message.

 – Make eye contact